IISD-ELA/info-sheets/biology/zooplankton.md

   - AGS identified copepodid stages to c1-c5 by species in all years that he counted.

   - These variations in counting protocols have important implications for data interpretation.
 Counts of undifferentiated c4-c5 copepods IDed only to group typically drop to zero after 1998/99 and species- level counts of c4-c5 copepods begin to show up in the data set.
-To obtain comparable data through the entire period of record, it is necessary to combine all the c4-5 species-level data obtained post 1998/99 at the group level.
+To obtain comparable data through the entire period of record, it is necessary to: either (this sentence requires review) "combine all the c4-5 species-level data obtained post 1998/99 at the group level" or "throw out all the c4-5 species-level data obtained post 1998/99 and combine c4-c5 counts at the group level".

   - Adult copepods have been identified to species and sex in all samples.